 Product Category Description Examples Distributor's Choice Does this product comply with the Buy American provision?
 Is it "domestic only" or 100% produced and processed in the United States substantially using agricultural commodities produced in the United States, meaning that over 51 percent of a food product must consist of agricultural commodities grown domestically?
 Contains only one or a few ingredients Represents a lower dollar volume Quote a price on any brand No restrictions on the brands to be purchased Site receiver does not check the brand delivered May change the brand without notifying the school district Note: The only requirement is that the product is in the pack and the case size is identified on the solicitation document.
 A case of pinto beans containing 12/#303 cans cannot be substituted if the specification calls for 6/#10 cans.
-Staple ingredientsSpices meaning that over 51 percent of a food product must consist of agricultural commodities grown domestically?
-Contains only one or a few ingredients Represents a lower dollar volume Quote a price on any brand No restrictions on the brands to be purchased Site receiver does not check the brand delivered May change the brand without notifying the school district Note: The only requirement is that the product is in the pack and the case size is identified on the solicitation document.
-A case of pinto beans containing 12/#303 cans cannot be substituted if

-Product Categories Worksheet Answer Key, continued
+Product Categories Worksheet, continued

 Product Category Description Examples Private Label Does this product comply with the Buy American provision?
 Is it "domestic only" or 100% produced and processed in the United States substantially using agricultural commodities produced in the United States, meaning that over 51 percent of a food product must consist of agricultural commodities grown domestically?
-Canned fruits and vegetablesFrozen vegetables Are packed under industry acceptable standards Represents the supplier's brand Note: Many distributors have their own private label brand and prefer to sell it instead of brand name items.
-Again, although the supplier will choose the brand, it must still conform to the specification.
+Are packed under industry acceptable standards Represents the supplier's brand Note: Many distributors have their own private name items.
+Again although the supplier will choose the brand, it must still conform to the specification.
 In many cases, it is worth the task of tasting these products.
 Manufacturer's Brand Does this product comply with the Buy American provision?
-Is it "domestic only" or Chicken nuggets 100% produced and processed in the United States substantially using agricultural commodities produced in the United States, meaning that over 51 percent of a food product must consist of agricultural commodities grown domestically?
-BurritosWhole grain French toast Are recognized by name and generally attract customers who are loyal to their name Are usually main entrees, contain multiple ingredients, and are processed Note: It is important to ensure that the product is available if it is on the menu.
+Is it "domestic only" or 100% produced and processed in the United States substantially using agricultural commodities produced in the United States, meaning that over 51 percent of a food product must consist of agricultural commodities grown domestically?
+Are recognized by name and generally attract customers who are loyal to their name Are usually main entrees, contain multiple ingredients, and are processed Note: It is important to ensure that the product is available if it is on the menu.
 Consistent products propel average daily participation and keep customers returning.
 These products are subject to tremendous variation in quality among brands.